munterfi/dwt-based-segmentation/README.md

-# dwt-based-segmentation
+# Discrete Wavelet Transform based Segmentation of Trajectories
-This repo implements the procedure from Soleymani et al. 2017 for applying DWT-based segmentation on trajectories of turkey vultures in R
+This repository implements the procedure from Soleymani et al. (2017) for applying a DWT-based segmentation on trajectories of turkey vultures in R.

-See https://munterfinger.github.io/dwt-based-segmentation/ for more information.
+See https://munterfinger.github.io/dwt-based-segmentation/ for the R code and detailed description.

 ![a8](figs/a8_result.png)